pucherot/Pi.Alert/README.md

         examines the DHCP leases (addresses assigned) to find active devices that were not discovered by the other methods.
   - **Web service monitoring**.
 This method is optional.
 An HTTP request is sent and the web server's response is evaluated.
-If Seft Signed certificates are used, no validation of the certificate is performed.
+If seft signed certificates are used, no validation of the certificate is performed.

 ## Components